CubiCasa/cubicasa-ios-sdk-example-project/README.md

     │   ├── feedback.json
     │   └── allDepthFrames.bin
 ```
 You can easily inspect the data but do not touch the zip file.
-Please note that the `allDepthFrames.bin` will be present for LiDAR devices (only).
+Please note that the `allDepthFrames.bin` will be present for LiDAR devices (only). `feedback.json` will only be present if the `.feedbackGathering` option is enabled.

 ### Errors